Transitioning into

 Sunshine

-In March, the average sunshine is 7.5h.
+In Cozumel, the average sunshine in March is 7.5h.

 UV index